 The clamp on the interconnector flow is achieved by invoking a constraint on the interconnector flow that is equal to the current interconnector flow less a prescribed increment (see section 4.2).
-The current interconnector flow can either be taken as: the actual flow on the interconnector as measured at the beginning of the 5-minute dispatch interval; or the NEMDE target for the interconnector flow from the previous dispatch interval.
+As depicted in Figure 4.2, the current interconnector flow can be taken as:

+- the metered flow on the interconnector measured at the beginning of the previous dispatch interval; - the metered flow on the interconnector measured at the beginning of the current dispatch interval; or - the target interconnector flow at the end of the current dispatch interval.